barkwoofdog/barkwoofdog/README.md

+hello i'm dog. i work at a cool company where i get to do cool work.
+I'm a huge fan of networking, linux, and homeserver.
+Currently I host all my services with Ubuntu on a refurbished Optiplex 7040  with a few modifications to the hardware.
-hello i'm dog. i work at a cool company where i get to do cool work. i'm a big network infrastructure and linux fan (i run mint on my old XPS, and a homeserver with ubuntu) This is just gonna be little stuff and walkthroughs for stuff i think is cool or helpful.
+This is just gonna be little stuff and walkthroughs for stuff i think is cool or might be helpful.
-I'm trying to get into automation so i will have simple scripts i write as well.
+My goal is to be a DevOps Engineer so I am working towards certs and projects that will help me accomplish that goal.

 IRL CompSci Achievements:
 - Top 5% of National Cyber League competitors (241/6000+ Fall 2020)